SumiSastri/dev-blogs/docs/programming-database-design/part2-ERDs-importance-in-database-design.md

 layout: default
 parent: Database design
 nav_order: 17
-title: What is an ERD and why is it Important in Database Design?
+title: What is an ERD and why is it important in database design?
 last_updated: Jan 2026
 ---

 # What is an ERD and why is it important in database design?

 An Entity-Relationship Diagram (ERD) is a visual representation of the relationships between entities in a database.
-It is a critical tool in database design, as it helps developers, database architects, and stakeholders understand the structure and organization of data within a system.
-ERDs use standardized symbols to represent entities, attributes, and relationships, making it easier to communicate complex database concepts.
+It is a critical tool in database design, as it helps developers, database architects, and stakeholders understand the structure and organisation of data within a system.
+ERDs use standardised symbols to represent entities, attributes, and relationships, making it easier to communicate complex database concepts.
 The first stage of ERD diagrams is to create a conceptual ERD and then map it to a logical ERD.
-The logical ERD is then provided as a roadmap to a database developer to create the database and ensure best pracrtice in design is followed.
-Enhanced ERDs, show more complex relationships with more accuracy and clarity.
+The logical ERD is then provided as a roadmap to a database developer to create the database and ensure best practice in design is followed.
+Enhanced ERDs show more complex relationships with more accuracy and clarity.

 ## Components of an ERD

-1. **Entities**: These are objects or concepts that can have data stored about them.
+1. _Entities_: These are objects or concepts that can have data stored about them.
 For example, in a university database, entities might include `Student`, `Course`, and `Instructor`.
-2. **Attributes**: These are the properties or characteristics of an entity.
+2. _Attributes_: These are the properties or characteristics of an entity.
 For instance, a `Student` entity might have attributes like `StudentID`, `Name`, and `DateOfBirth`.
-3. **Relationships**: These define how entities are connected to one another.
-For example, a `Student` entity might have an "enrolls in" relationship with a `Course` entity.
+3. _Relationships_: These define how entities are connected.
+For example, a `Student` entity might have an "enrols in" relationship with a `Course` entity.
+4. _Multiplicities_: These define the minimum and maximum times an instance of an entity is represented in a relationship.

 ## Importance of ERDs in Database Design